 - 29g of sugar

-Ever snacked on chips or crackers right out of the box and suddenly realized you were close to consuming the entire thing?
+Ever snacked on chips or crackers right out of the bag and suddenly realized you were close to consuming the entire thing?
 Pre-portioned items can help curb the mindless munching of larger containers.
 Here are a few suggestions to keep your portions under control:

 When you buy your own candy to hand out, make sure it’s something you don’t like to avoid even more temptation!
 Do you have a healthy Halloween tip or recipe that you’d like to share?
 Let us know in the comments below.